binarymist/epiclinesweb-surf/content/products/deck-grip/generic-3-piece-front-foot/index.md

 ---

-Closed cell waterproof EVA, 3M high-grade adhesive formula, offers maximum, long-lasting adhesion in water.
+Closed-cell waterproof EVA, 3M high-grade adhesive formula, offers maximum, long-lasting adhesion in water.

 * Length: 486mm
 * Width: 360mm
 * Tread Pattern: Diamond
 * Colour: White

-No more grotty wax all over your wetties, no more forgetting your wax or wax comb, and far superior grip to wax.
+No more grotty wax all over your wetties, no more forgetting your wax or wax comb, and a far superior grip to wax.
 Apply this grip and never have to think about wax again.

-We have used these traction pads on our boards which we surf all around New Zealand, the Pacific Islands, and Indonesia, and have found them to be excellent!
+We have used these traction pads on our boards, which we surf all around New Zealand, the Pacific Islands, and Indonesia, and have found them to be excellent!